Olivier127/rbac-bundle/README.md

 # PhpRbacBundle

-PhpRBACBundle is symfony 6 bundle with fulle access control library for PHP.
+PhpRBACBundle is symfony 6 bundle with full access control library for PHP.
 It provides NIST Level 2 Standard Hierarchical Role Based Access Control as an easy to use library to PHP developers.
-It's a rework of the phprbac.net library made by OWASP for synfony 6.
+It's a rework of the phprbac.net library made by OWASP for symfony 6.

 # How it works ?